What is repossession, and how does it impact your credit?

 Credit-scoring companies use the information from your credit reports to calculate credit scores.
 So credit scores could drop from the repossession itself and from related events that impact payment history.
 That’s because payment history is an important factor in calculating your credit scores from both FICO® and VantageScore®.

-And keep in mind that lenders might take legal action too.
-Although court judgments no longer appear on credit reports or factor into credit scores, they’re still part of the public record.
+Lenders might take legal action too.
+Although court judgments no longer appear on credit reports or affect your credit scores, they’re still part of the public record.
 If a lender looks up your public records, this could make it harder to qualify for future loans.

 How long does a repossession stay on your credit report?